 6. Crafting stunning images with double-exposure photography

 Double-exposure photography is extremely popular in this day and age.
 Often, people superimpose images of their own portraits over stunning backgrounds of nature or the stars.
 However, there’s really no limit to what you can superimpose in order to encourage the audience to feel a certain emotion.
-If you’re someone who likes exploring more complex emotions, you could superimpose a photo of a dancing couple over an abandoned house, for example.
+If you’re someone who likes exploring more complex emotions, you could superimpose a photo of a dancing couple over an abandoned house using a photo editing software, for example.
 While double exposure does take a little more skill on your part, it’s well worth it if you’re looking to land clients in need of these types of pieces.